yoyoberenguer/MagicSpriteSheet/README.md

   loading the spritesheet)

-* It is also compulsory to know the image format (24-bit or 32-bit) and tick the correct option In our scenario, the it will be a 24-bit image format (without per-pixel transparency)
+* It is also compulsory to know the image format (24-bit or 32-bit) and tick the correct option in the input settings.
+In our scenario, the it will be a 24-bit image format (without per-pixel transparency)

 ```
 ![alt text](https://github.com/yoyoberenguer/MagicSpriteSheet/blob/main/Assets/Miniature%20SpriteSheet%20example.png)